pietersap/dataminds-azureML-tensorflow-face/readme.md

 Switch to this new environment and set execution context to cluster.
 The resource group for the -g parameter is created automatically when creating the environment and is typically named *(*new cluster name*)rg*. (also see *az ml env list*).

-- az ml env set -n (*new cluster name*) -g (*resource group')
+- az ml env set -n (*cluster name*) -g (*resource group')
 - az ml env cluster

 Now, use the *image* created in the previous section and create a service in exactly the same way.

-- az ml service create realtime --image-id (*Image ID*) -n (service name)
+- az ml service create realtime --image-id (*Image ID*) -n (*service name*)

-Obtain the service URL and authorization key.
+The previous command will output the service ID.
+Now, obtain the service URL and authorization key.

 - az ml service usage realtime -i (*service-id*)
 - az ml service keys realtime -i (*service-id*)

 After testing, don't forget to clean up the resources.
-The AKS cluster environment is expensive, take it down immediately.
+The AKS cluster environment is not free, take it down immediately.

+az ml service delete realtime –i (*service ID*) az ml env delete -n (*cluster name*) -g (*resource group name*)

 ## 3.4 Testing the model